 - Make sure an ambulance is on its way.
 If COVID 19 is suspected, tell them when you call 999.

-- If there is a perceived risk of infection, rescuers should place a cloth/towel over the victims mouth and nose and attempt compression only CPR and early defibrillation until the ambulance (or advanced care team) arrives.
+- If there is a perceived risk of infection, rescuers can place a mask or cloth over the victims mouth and nose and attempt compression only CPR and early defibrillation until the ambulance (or advanced care team) arrives.
 Put hands together in the middle of the chest and push hard and fast.